rahulkumarborah/tejasupmanyu.dev/src/pages/getting-started-with-react-testing-library/index.md

 ### 😓 Writing Maintainable Tests is Hard

-Well, the problem is that writing tests that go the distance and are maintainable over the time as project changes is hard.
+Well, the problem is that writing tests that go the distance and are maintainable over time as project changes is hard.
 To achieve maintainability with test cases, you want to avoid including implementation details of components because that will obviously face rounds of refactoring over time.
 Tests are meant to give us confidence, and getting caught up in updating code and tests side by side every time you make a small refactor can be exhausting.

 ### 🐐 Enter - React Testing Library